felixlopz/hubrise-test-task/content/apps/catalog-manager/en/catalogs.md

 A **Catalog** is a container for your products and their associated details.
 Catalogs are stored in HubRise and managed using Catalog Manager.

 Catalogs can be created globally across all locations, or at a specific location level.
-For more information, refer to the HubRise Help page [Accounts](https://www.hubrise.com/docs/account) and [Locations](https://www.hubrise.com/docs/locations).
-At one location, you may, for example, create one catalog that imports products from your EPOS and synchronises with an online ordering system.
-At another location, you may create a catalog which is manually maintained and is used only to populate and maintain an online menu.
-You can have also have multiple catalogs on the same location.
+For more information, refer to the HubRise Help pages [Accounts](/docs/account) and [Locations](/docs/locations).

+In one location, you may, for example, create a catalog to import products from your EPOS and synchronise them with your online ordering solution.
+In another location, you may create a catalog which is manually maintained and is used only to populate your online menu.
+You can also have multiple catalogs in the same location.

+## Open the Catalogs Page

+The **Catalogs** page is the default page of Catalog Manager.
+It opens when you launch Catalog Manager.
+At any time, you can return to this page by clicking the logo in the top-left corner of the screen.

 ## Create a Catalog

-To create a catalog in Catalog Manager, in the **Catalogs** page, click **New catalog** and enter a name.
+To create a catalog in Catalog Manager, open the **Catalogs** page, click **New catalog** and enter a name.
 After you create the new catalog, you can add categories, products, options, deals, discounts and charges directly in Catalog Manager.

 ![Catalog Manager New Catalog](./images/015-2x-new-catalog.png)

 Alternatively, you can create a catalog from the **SETTINGS** page in your HubRise back office.
-For more information, refer to the HubRise Help page [Add a Catalog](https://www.hubrise.com/docs/catalog#add-a-catalog).
+For more information, refer to the HubRise Help page [Add a Catalog](/docs/catalog#add-a-catalog).

 ## Catalog Actions